basmaashouur/competitive-programming/Knowledge-Phase/Detailed-list/Problem-solving-paradigms.md

 #### Brute Force Examples
 * **Memoization**
 * **Generating subsets**
+  * **How to solve iteratively**
+    1. Choose first element from input and put it in a vector
+    2. put an empty element in a vector
+    3. Itrate over n-1 remaining elements
+    4. append the ith element in the elemnts in the vector
-  * **How to solve**
+  * **How to solve Recursively**
-    1. Chose one element from input
+    1. Choose first element from input
     2. Can either include it in current subset or not
     3. Recursively form subsets including it
     4. Recursively form subsets excluding it
 * **Generating permutations**
   * **How to solve**
-    1. Chose the first element from input
+    1. Choose the first element from input
     2. Recursively permute remaining input
 #### Iterative
 *